 Lecture notes are also very economical, material-wise.
 Video downloads often teach one trick or move and their selling point relies on certain amounts of flash in presentation.
 None of this is necessarily bad.
-We love a good instant download!
+I love a good instant download!
 A well shot and edited video is much more enjoyable than a poorly done video.
 But the reality is that such flash is part of the cost.

-Another reality we have noticed is that the video download culture also tends to attract pieces that are newly devised, aesthetically pleasing on video from certain angles, and of limited application or testing in front of live audiences.
-In our experience, lecture notes of years past tended to be filled with the goods of working performers’ repertoires.
+Another reality I have noticed is that the video download culture also tends to attract pieces that are newly devised, aesthetically pleasing on video from certain angles, and of limited application or testing in front of live audiences.
+In my experience, lecture notes of years past tended to be filled with the goods of working performers’ repertoires.
 And they obviously did not rely on camera aesthetics as their main draw.

 It also seems that more and more books tend to be moving into the realm of being produced as collector’s items from the get go.
 Going for upwards of $100 upon initial release!
-These are beautiful legacy products that we love studying and owning.
-But we still cherish the type of booklet with lots of real solid work and available to read at a readily affordable price.
+These are beautiful legacy products that I love studying and owning.
+But I still cherish the type of booklet with lots of real solid work and available to read at a readily affordable price.